Nu Skin BioPhotonic Scanner monitors health and wellness | The Source

 February 08, 2018

 Changing health related behavior can be difficult to achieve and sustain.
-Yet a recent study by Spees et al., (2016) noted some interesting factors (1).
+Yet a recent study by Spees et al., (2016) noted some interest factors (1).
 This study evaluated the efficacy of a program designed to provide diet, nutrition, and lifestyle modifications for a group of people.
 Modifying lifestyle behaviors including regular physical activity, consumption of fruits and vegetables, and maintaining a healthy body weight have been shown in research to improve quality of life (2).
 This study used the BioPhotonic Scanner as a measure of fruit and vegetable intake.

 The study, which lasted 4 months, included 22 people who completed the program requirements.
 The program involved having access to harvesting produce (fruits, vegetables, herbs) at an urban garden as well as group and individual education classes on healthy living.
 Data was collected on the compliance of the program, including diet and physical activity, along with values for serum and skin carotenoids.
 The BioPhotonic Scanner was used in this study to measure skin carotenoids.
 The results of the study demonstrated an increase in consumption of fruits and vegetables and an expected increase in the levels of skin carotenoid scores.
 The researchers also concluded that the results of this study support the feasibility and efficacy of this intervention for this population.